 Your Name

 Your Job Title

-Your Service Area and Line Manager
+Your Service A rea and Line Manager

 Details of your appeal (Please continue on separate sheet if required).

 Please explain the reasons for the appeal (refer to the policy), and attach any supporting evidence.

-Individuals involved in the appeal:
+volved in the appeal:

-Please provide the names and contact details of any people involved in your appeal, including witnesses you wish to call during the appeal.
+the names and contact sses you wish to call du involved in yo our appeal,

-Outcome requested from the appeal:
+Outcome requ ested from the appeal

-Please set out what outcome you would like to see from your appeal.
+Please set out what outcome you would d like to se e from your appeal.

 Name of trade union/other representative (if appropriate)

+Signature

-Signature Date
+Date